Pinky Tomlin: "The Object of My Affection"

 Tomlin came to national attention in the 1930s due to a song he had written while attending the University of Oklahoma, one he composed for a student at the school, Joanne Alcorn, whom he would later marry.
-His original composition was subsequently adapted by Coy Poe and orchestrated and recorded in 1934 by bandleader Jimmie Grier.
-"The Object of My Affection" became a number-one hit late that year for Grier's Coconut Grove Orchestra, featuring Pinky Tomlin on vocals (Brunswick 7308).
-Grier, in fact, asked Tomlin himself to introduce the hit song to the public.
+When Tomlin auditioned the song for bandleader Jimmie Grier, Grier insisted that Tomlin himself should introduce the song to the public.
+Tomlin recorded it with Grier in 1934, and it became a number-one hit late that year (Brunswick 7308).
 It was widely recorded by other orchestras and vocalists, although Tomlin's own vocal rendition became the best known and remained the most popular.
 The Boswell Sisters had a No. 1 hit with the song in 1935.
 Ella Fitzgerald, who later became one of Tomlin's lifelong friends, chose to perform "The Object of My Affection" as one of two songs she performed at the age of 17, when she competed in an amateur contest at the Apollo Theater in Harlem in November 1934.
-The song also acquired a source of exposure to later generations through Carl "Alfalfa" Switzer's purposefully off-key rendition in the 1935 comedy short Our Gang Follies of 1936, which was included in the television syndication of the Our Gang series from the 1950s to the early 2000s.
+The song is largely known to later generations through Carl "Alfalfa" Switzer's purposefully strained rendition in the 1935 comedy short Our Gang Follies of 1936, syndicated to local television stations as part of the Our Gang series from the 1950s to the early 2000s.

 Film

 Tomlin (left) and Russell Simpson in Paddy O'Day; Tomlin also wrote a song that he performed in the film.

 Following his success of "The Object of My Affection" and a string of other hits, including "What's the Reason (I'm Not Pleasin' You?)", "The Love Bug Will Bite You If You Don't Watch Out", and "If It Wasn't for the Moon", Tomlin accepted offers from Hollywood to expand his career into motion pictures.
 Various studios eventually cast the popular singer in more than a dozen feature films during the 1930s and early 1940s.
 In 1935 Metro-Goldwyn-Mayer groomed him to be an actor as well as a singer, casting him in three MGM films released that year: Times Square Lady, Smart Girl, and King Solomon of Broadway.
 Tomlin, however, preferred to concentrate on his musical career and allowed his MGM contract to lapse.
 He continued to work in Hollywood through 1938, appearing in such films as Paddy O'Day (1936), Don't Get Personal (1936), and Down in 'Arkansaw' (1938).
 Independent producer Maurice Conn hired Pinky Tomlin to both star in and score four feature films: With Love and Kisses (1936), Sing While You're Able (1937), Thanks for Listening (1937), and Swing It, Professor (1937).
+He also appeared in a handful of musical short subjects from 1937 to 1940.